TheAlternativeZurich/HackingSessionSheet/2-software-management.md

 *Note:* Every `sudo make install` is different and you need to figure out on your own how to undo its effects.
 Nice developers provide an option `sudo make uninstall`.

-### Installing from a self-containing install script
+### Exercise 5: Installing from a self-containing install script

 It is possible to build setups for Linux.
 This means that you download some file (typically the file name ends with `.run`) and blindly execute it.
 The file self-contains all the data it needs and installs the program on your computer.
 Just like under Windows, **you don't know and have no control over what's going to happen when running such a file**.
 Outdated software may destroy your computer and you need to trust the developer.